 A mobile phone-based approach to traffic monitoring is a good match for developing regions because it avoids the need for expensive and specialized traffic monitoring infrastructure.
-It also avoids dependence on advanced vehicle features such the Controller Area Network (CAN) bus that are absent in the many low-cost vehicles that are commonplace in developing regions (e.g., the 3-wheeled autorickshaws in India).
 Moreover, it takes advantage of the booming growth of mobile telephony in such regions.
-For example, as of mid-2008, India had 287 million mobile telephony subscribers, growing at an estimated 7 million each month [15, 7].
-Although the majority of users have basic mobile phones today, a large number of them, in fact more than the number of PC Internet users in India, access the internet on their phones [10], suggesting that the prospects of greater penetration of more capable phones are good.
-There are similar growth trends in many other parts of the world, with the total number of mobile subscriptions worldwide estimated at 3.3 billion [5].
-Note that despite being mobile phone-based, our approach to traffic monitoring is distinct from prior work based on remote tracking of mobile phones by cellular operators [39, 2, 1].
+For example, as of late 2007, India had 209 million mobile telephony subscribers, growing at an estimated 7 million each month [12].
+Although the majority of users have basic mobile phones today, a large number of them, in fact more than the number of PC Internet users in India, access the internet on their phones [8], suggesting that the prospects of greater penetration of more capable phones are good.
+There are similar growth trends in many other parts of the world, with the total number of mobile users worldwide estimated at 2.3 billion [13].
+Note that despite being mobile phone-based, our approach to traffic monitoring is distinct from prior work based on remote tracking of mobile phones by cellular operators [1, 2, 34].
 Our sensing and inferences goes beyond just monitoring location and speed information, hence requiring a presence on the phones themselves.

-Our focus in this paper is on the sensing component of Nericell; we defer a discussion of the larger system, including the aggregation server, to future work.
+Our focus in this paper is on the sensing component of TrafficSense; we defer a discussion of the larger system, including the aggregation server, to future work.
 Several technical challenges arise from our design choice to perform rich sensing and base the system on mobile smartphones.
-Nericell leverages sensors besides GPS - accelerometer and microphone, in particular - to glean rich information, e.g., the quality of the road or the noisiness of traffic.
+TrafficSense leverages sensors besides GPS - accelerometer and microphone, in particular - to glean rich information, e.g., the quality of the road or the noisiness of traffic.
 The use of an accelerometer introduces the challenge of virtually reorienting it to compensate for the arbitrary orientation of the phone that it is embedded in.
-Furthermore, we need to design efficient and robust bump, brake and honk detectors in order to infer road and traffic conditions.
+Once the accelerometer is virtually reoriented, we need to design efficient and robust bump, brake and honk detectors in order to infer road and traffic conditions.

-Moreover, since a smartphone is battery powered and is primarily someone's phone, energy-efficiency is a key consideration in Nericell.
+Moreover, since a smartphone is battery powered and is primarily someone's phone, energy-efficiency is a key consideration in TrafficSense.
 To this end, we employ the concept of triggered sensing, wherein a sensor that is relatively inexpensive from an energy viewpoint (e.g., cellular radio or accelerometer) is used to trigger the operation of a more expensive sensor (e.g., GPS or microphone).
 For efficiency in communication and energy usage, each node processes the sensed data locally before shipping the processed data back to the server.